vittoriocasula/vittoriocasula/README.md

 # About me

-- 🌱 Currently working as Data Scientist
+- 🌱 Currently working as a Data Scientist
+- 💼 Freelance AI Consultant
 - 👯 Master's in Artificial Intelligence Engineering at University of Florence
 - 🎓 Bachelor's degree in Computer Engineering at University of Florence
 - ⚡ Fun fact: If you are a student please do not steal my code for your exams.
 Suffer as I have suffered 😄